andylvua/xv6-extended/README.md

 Note that my implementation of this function is simplified due to incompleteness of the xv6 operating system.
-Implementing the full version with all functionality, including `__libc_csu_init()`, `__libc_csu_fini()`, auxiliary vectors, etc., requires a lot of work and just unreasonable for this lab.
+Implementing the full version with all functionality, including `__libc_csu_init()`, `__libc_csu_fini()`, auxiliary vectors, etc., requires a lot of work and just unreasonable for this project.

 The first argument is the `main()` function, the second argument is the `argc` and the third argument is the `argv` array.
 We push these to the stack and call the `__libc_start_main()` function: